Civitella del Tronto

-Civitella del Tronto (/it/) is a town and comune in the province of Teramo, within the Abruzzo region of central Italy.
+Civitella del Tronto (/it/) is a town and comune (municipality) in the province of Teramo, within the Abruzzo region of central–southern Italy.
 It is in the Gran Sasso e Monti della Laga National Park.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 The origins of Civitella are unknown, though in the area have been found traces of human presence as early as the Neolithic and Upper Palaeolithic ages.
 The current town is believed to lie on the former Beregra, a town of the Piceni Italic tribe.
 It is first mentioned in the 10th to 11th centuries, as a walled town; in the 13th century it was part of the Kingdom of Naples, having a special importance as it was on the boundaries with the Papal States.

 In 1557 it was besieged by French troops, but in vain.
 Thanks to its fierce resistance, it was given the title of Fidelissima ("Very Faithful") by King Philip II of Spain (at the time southern Italy was under Spanish control).
 Civitella was besieged again by the French during the Napoleonic Wars, in 1798 and 1806, this time being captured after four months of defence.
 In 1816, after the Congress of Vienna, it was annexed to the Kingdom of the Two Sicilies.

 The fortress of Civitella was the location of the last stand of that Kingdom after the Garibaldine and Piedmontese invasion of 1860, after the King Francis II had already surrendered in Gaeta, Naples and Sicily being annexed to the newly formed Kingdom of Italy.
 Civitella surrendered on 20 March 1861.